-To calculate the GHG emissions of each material group, the seven main components of the shaver were broken down into their raw materials.
+To calculate the greenhouse gases emissions of each material group, the seven main components of the shaver were broken down into their raw materials.
 The raw materials, e.g. steel, polyethylene, nitrilebutadiene rubber and many more, were quantified and directly connected to an emission factor that represents the emissions produced in the manufacturing of each raw material.
-With the aggregation of the raw materials into the six main material groups, the GHG emissions were also aggregated, resulting in the following table as a result for the first LCA step:
+With the aggregation of the raw materials into the six main material groups, the GHG emissions were also aggregated, resulting in the following table as a result for the first life cycle assessment step: